-Holt Castle was built in the thirteenth century during the Welsh wars of Edward I. In 1282, Edward I handed over the local lands to his loyal Lord John de Warren, Earl of Surrey, who was also entrusted with the task of completing the construction of the castle, located at a strategically important point, near the River Dee, which separated Wales from England, in place where it navigable part was ended.
+Holt Castle was built in the 80s of the thirteenth century during the Welsh wars of Edward I. In 1282, Edward I handed over the local lands to his loyal Lord John de Warren, Earl of Surrey, who was also entrusted with the task of completing the construction of the castle, located at a strategically important point, near the River Dee, which separated Wales from England, in place where it navigable part was ended.
 By 1311, the castle was completed, and a new town was built next to it, to which English colonists were brought.
 At that time, the stronghold was known as Castrum Leonis (Chastellion), or Castle of the Lion, referring to the stone sculpture that dominated the entrance.

 In 1400, the town was burned during the Welsh Owain Glyndŵr uprising, but the castle remained unconquered.
 In the 15th century Holt passed into the hands of the Stafford family, but was confiscated when Henry Stafford, Duke of Buckingham, was executed for treason in 1483 by Richard III.
 It was then given to Sir William Stanley for his support during the Battle of Bosworth.
 However, in 1495 Stanley was executed for treason for supporting the pretender to the throne, Perkin Warbeck.
 Holt was again taken over by the Crown and later given to William Brereton, until he was also executed, in this case for adultery with queen Anne Boleyn.
 For the remainder of the sixteenth century, it remained in the royal hands, but gradually began to fall into ruin.